 The bone-chilling cold, thin air and long walks on steep terrain are a "test" of both the health and resilience of trekkers.

 And with each step I took, the mumbled chants of Tashi, Gyalson’s local brother, stopped.
-The steady chanting only stopped when he replaced it with a time-keeping device as we trekked over the 4,900m Ganda La in a snowstorm.
+The steady chanting only stopped when he replaced it with a timed chant as we trekked over the 4,900m Ganda La in a snowstorm.

-When trekking in the snow, you should not stop to take pictures, not laugh or talk loudly and should drink warm water to stay healthy.
+When trekking in the snow, you should not stop to take pictures, not laugh or talk loudly and should drink warm water to stay strong.

-I remembered the mantra "An Mani Padme Hum" that Tashi patiently taught me to recite 108 times while holding my rosary beads in the middle of a snow-covered pass, when we stopped because of a snow slide blocking the road.
+I remembered the mantra "An Mani Padme Hum" that Tashi patiently taught me to recite 108 times while holding my rosary beads in the middle of a snow-covered pass, when we stopped because a snow slide had blocked the road.

-I remember the moment he smiled innocently and gave me the precious Bodhi rosary that he had worn for many years.
-A simple and pure giving that made the petty person in the city like me startled.
+Remembering the moment he smiled innocently and gave me the precious Bodhi rosary that he had worn with him for many years.
+A simple and pure giving that made even the petty urbanite like me startled.

 A minute stop to see the Himalayas drenched in snowstorm